Thursday, January 24, 2008

 Children were abused to obtain this data.

 One of Kinsey’s biographers, who expresses considerable approval of him, is also the author of a book on the Tuskegee syphilis experiment.
 James H. Jones seems not to have made the connection.
-If it is a horrible thing to do deadly medical experiments on African-Americans in the interest of science, then it is horrible to sexually abuse little boys for the same purpose.
+If it is a horrible thing to do deadly medical experiments on African-Americans in the interest of science, then it is horrible to sexually abuse little boys and girls for the same purpose.
 One of the reasons the Left in the 70’s was paranoid about the CIA is because of the drug experiments done by that agency in Project MKULTRA.
 That Nazi doctors did pain experiments on concentration camp victims was proof of their evil.
 Fine, then.
 Why not Kinsey?

 Answer: In social science research, the observer must adopt a non-judgmental stance in order not to bias the results.
 This is entirely proper, but it means that the social science fields attract those for whom this is a personality trait, not a stance.
 Therapists take a similar approach of non-judgment in order to create a bridge of understanding and to help.
 This has quite easily turned into a rejection of all judgments.
 Those who have this personality trait (interesting research here), finding an advantage in this field, turn the trait into a virtue.
 This is doubly and trebly so for sex researchers.
 I left off going to their conferences because so many prominent researchers and speakers believed that sexual expression was entirely cultural and relative, including sex with children.
 If society didn’t make such a big deal out of it, the child would not be harmed.
 Kinsey believed this and taught this to his staff.
 This attitude of nonjudgment became part of his crusade – that not only researchers, but all people should abandon these restrictions on sexual expression.